 Hiking time: 2-3 hrs to peak

 Mount Hosmer Hiking Trail is split into two sections.
 The first section of the hiking trail follows a narrow path uphill for about 3 kilometres (1.9 mi.).
 The trail is mostly dirt and earth, with exposed roots and rocks.
 The first 3 kilometres ends at the base of Ghostrider Peak on Mount Hosmer and is considered moderately difficult as it includes some switchbacks and steep hills.
 The second section of the trail leads to the summit of Hosmer Mountain/Ghostrider Peak.
 It starts off relatively easy and then near the peak it becomes steep.
 This section of the trail is approximately 2 kilometres.
 Towards the upper section, the trail navigates along a ridge leading to the towards the summit.
 The trail is unmarked and is unmaintained.

 Commencing at the bridge over the Elk River, on the north end of Fernie, proceed east along Hwy 3 for 5.2km to Dicken Road.
 Turn left onto Dicken Road and proceed for 600m.
 Turn right onto Hartley Lake Road.
 Follow this rough road, 2 wheel drive gravel road for 7 km to the parking area (gravel pull out) on the left, and well-marked trailhead on the right.
 Cellular coverage is sparse at the trailhead.

-As with any trip into the back country be well prepared for weather and climate changes.
-And remember that you are traveling in an area where wildlife is abundant.
-Be aware of your surrounding, follow the proper safety proticals and respect the environment.
+As with any trip into the backcountry be well prepared for weather changes.
+And remember that you are travelling in an area where wildlife is abundant.
+Be aware of your surrounding, follow the proper safety protocols and respect the environment.

 Trail conditions reports are powered by the TrailForks app through information contributed by local and visiting hikers.
 Please feel free to add and update the trail report if you have completed the hike recently.